mayankmurari/kong-plugin-ai-anamoly-detection/README.md

 --data "name=ai-anamoly-detection" \
 --data "config.openai_url={{openai_url}}" \
 --data "config.anomaly_detection_action=deny " \
+--data "config.included_parameters[]=body" \
 --data "config.openai_key={{openai_key}}"
 ```

-In this case plugin will analyse the request for any anamolies using using open API.If any anamolies are detected will be traffic will be throtelled based on sevirity threshold.
+In this case plugin will analyse the request body for any anamolies using using open API.If any anamolies are detected will be traffic will be throtelled based on sevirity threshold.

 Test API